Omar-Gonzalez/KS-PHP/README.md

 ## What is this?

-- A small PHP library I wrote for my freelance work
+- A small PHP library for web apps

 ## Prerequisites